woodcrafty/PyETo/docs/index.rst

 Documentation contents
 ----------------------
-This part of the documentation guides you through the three evapotranspiration methods.
+This part of the documentation guides you through the various evapotranspiration methods.

 .. toctree::
    :maxdepth: 2

    overview
-   quickstart
    fao56_penman_monteith
    hargreaves
    thornthwaite